Silence is More than Golden

 Science has proven that silence benefits our minds and bodies.
 In the solace of nature, taking a walk alone can sharpen your memory.
 People who walked 40 minutes three times a week had brain growth in the hippocampus (2011 study published in the Proceedings of the National Academy of Sciences).
 Another study indicated that two hours of silence could create new cells in this same area of the brain that is also associated with our emotions (Brain Structure and Function, 2013).

 Amazingly, only 2 minutes of silence can relax our blood pressure and blood circulation in the brain (2006 study in Heart).
 I have personally experienced this.
-If you sign up for my weekly blogs, you will get a free download of how I found immediate relief through silence and reading Scripture.
-Other health tips are listed as well.
+If you sign up for my monthly Newsy Notes, you will get a free download of "Easy Tips for Calming You and Your Child."
+You will read about how I found immediate relief through various techniques.
+Many Cross-Brain activities for your kids (and you!) are listed as well.

 Spending just a few minutes enveloped in silence can also improve your sleep and refine your senses for better mental focus (studies cited above: www.medicaldaily.com, 5 Health Benefits of being Silent for Your Mind and Body, by Lizette Borreli, September 2, 2016).